ericahagle/tic-tac-toe/README.md

 **Challenges:**
 - Honestly?
 Refactoring.
 Sheesh.
 That's probably the hardest part for me.
 I think it will get easier with time and practice, but right now, it's hard to move past the way I thought of something the first time.
 - I struggled a bit with splitting the data model updates and DOM updates.
 This is another area where I think I could refactor this in the future to be a better app.
 But right now, I just can't seem to find a better solution than what I already have.
 I think, if I have time, I might try to redo this during intermission and see if I can do better the second time.

+### Additional Notes:
+- A [GitHub Project](https://github.com/users/ericahagle/projects/3) was created to manage the flow of this project.